Existence and uniqueness of solutions to the time-dependent Kohn-Sham equations coupled with classical nuclear dynamics: Introduction

-describes the electronic evolution in terms of the single-particle wave functions $\psi_j$, $j\in\{1,\ldots,N\}$, known in the physical literature as the Kohn--Sham (KS) orbitals.
-The TDKS equations have been extensively considered as an approximation to the time-dependent Schr\"odinger equation, which reduces the electronic dynamics to a single-particle description based on the KS density function $\rho$.
-For the reader's convenience, we briefly recall the physical interpretation of each potential in the KS Hamiltonian $\wh{H}$ from \eqref{eq:KSHam}, which we can write as
+describe the electronic evolution in terms of single-particle wave functions $\wf_\elindex$, known in the physical literature as the Kohn--Sham (KS) orbitals.
+The TDKS equations have been extensively considered as an approximation to the time-dependent Schr\"odinger equation, which reduces the electronic dynamics to a single-particle description based on the KS density function $\dens$.
+For convenience, we briefly recall the physical interpretation of each potential in the KS Hamiltonian $\schop$ from \eqref{eq:KSHam}, which can be written as